New non-arithmetic complex hyperbolic lattices II

 We will describe the rough structure of the invariant shell by giving a list of (ordered) triangles, each of which generates a side, by the process described in Section~\ref{sec:pyramid}; we write

-to denote a $k$-gon pyramid with base $a$ and two consecutive side edges given by $b$ and $c$.
-For each group, we list only side representatives for each $P$-orbit of sides, and we only list one side for each pair of opposite sides (i.e sides that are paired in the sense of the Poincar\'e polyhedron theorem).
-The results are listed in the ``Rough combinatorics'' tables in the appendix.
+to denote a $k$-gon pyramid with base $a$ and two consecutive alteral edges given by $b$ and $c$.
+For each group, we list only side representatives for each $P$-orbit of sides, and we only list one side for each pair of opposite sides -- that is sides that are paired in the sense of the Poincar\'e polyhedron theorem.
+The results are listed in the ``Combinatorics'' tables in the appendix.

-\subsubsection{Detailed combinatorics and embeddedness}
+\subsection{Detailed combinatorics and embeddedness}

 Even though this rough description of the shell (in particular, the number of sides) depends only on the shape parameter of the group, the detailed combinatorics depend on the order $p$ of the generators.
-Rather than listing the detailed combinatorics for all groups (which would take up too much space), we only give them for some of the above triangle groups, see Figures~\ref{fig:s1},~\ref{fig:s5},~\ref{fig:s4c},~\ref{fig:t3H2}.
-The pictures are drawn in geographical coordinates, we label ideal vertices by red dots, finite vertices by blue dots, and we label edges in word notation (at least when the label is not too long to keep the pictures readable).
+This is illustrated in the pictures of the appendix, sections~\ref{app-s1} through~\ref{app-S2}.
+The pictures show the 1-skeleton of sides in geographical coordinates, we label ideal vertices by red dots, finite vertices by blue dots, and we label edges in word notation (at least when the label is not too long to keep the pictures readable).